steven-michaud/HookCase/README.md

 has placed on `DYLD_INSERT_LIBRARIES`.
 So, for example, HookCase can be used with applications that have [entitlements](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/AboutEntitlements.html).
-HookCase runs on OS X 10.9 (Mavericks) through macOS 10.15 (Catalina).
+HookCase runs on OS X 10.9 (Mavericks) through macOS 11 (Big Sur).

-Steven Michaud, 7/2020
+Steven Michaud, 11/2020

 ## Table of Contents